It is normal for emotions to arise in pairs and groups!

-Identifying and understanding multiple emotions
+The fourth key: Identifying and understanding multiple emotions

 Emotions don’t arise one at a time in a kind of military precision – they usually arise in pairs, groups, or clusters.
 In many cases, such as the conflict we observed in this post, we saw that fear and shame arose alongside anger when our mouthy friend insulted our clothing.
 These three emotions arose together because we needed all three of them.

-We needed anger to address the direct affront to our sense of self; we needed fear so that we could be very awake and intuitive about possible hazards; and we needed shame to help us moderate our behavior so that the situation wouldn’t spiral out of control.
-All three of these emotions were required in the situation.
+We needed anger to address the direct challenge to our sense of self; we needed fear so that we could be very awake and intuitive about possible hazards; and we needed our shame to help us moderate our behavior so that the situation wouldn’t spiral out of control.

-Emotions are a collection of interrelated skills, abilities, and aptitudes – so it’s natural for them to sometimes arise in pairs or groups, and it’s natural for them to follow one another swiftly after you complete the distinct actions each one requires.
+Emotions are a collection of interrelated skills, abilities, and aptitudes – so it’s natural for them to arise in pairs or groups, and it’s natural for them to follow one another swiftly after we complete the distinct actions each one requires.

 Some friends and I were talking recently about finding a word for the kind of happiness that makes you cry, because something is so beautiful and also so touching that you become overtaken by joy and sadness and happiness (and sometimes grief) all at once.

-In the German language, for instance, there’s a wonderful melded-emotion word: schadenfreude, which means feeling joy about the misfortune of another.
+In the German language, there’s a wonderful melded-emotion word: schadenfreude, which means feeling savage joy about the misfortune of another.

 Usually, there‘s a lot of history behind those combined emotions: the person who is suddenly brought so low may have been lording over you for quite some time, or may have received many undeserved accolades while your own work went unacknowledged.

 You’re so emotional!

-I’m interested in our very limited emotional vocabulary in another way, because I notice that people will use the word emotional to mean just about anything.
+I’m also interested in our very limited emotional vocabulary in another way, because I notice that people will use the word emotional to mean just about anything.

 “Let’s not get emotional” can mean almost anything, but it’s usually a way to shame you out of a behavior or a position that doesn’t work for the other person.